TrifectaKS/planner-generator/README.md

 Before running the plugin, create a planner design in Figma.

-Your planner should be inside **one parent frame/component/group** that will act as the template.
+Your planner should be inside **one or more parent frames/components/groups** that will act as the templates.

-For example:
+For example (single template):

 ```text
 Template